A Framework for Improving the Reliability of Black-box Variational Inference: Learning Rate Scheduler

 \subsection{Detecting convergence to stationarity}

-We investigated two approaches to detecting stationarity: the SASA+ algorithm of \citet{Zhang:2020:SALSA} and the $\widehat{R}$-based criterion from \citet{Dhaka:2020}.
-We made several adjustments to both approaches to reduce the number of tuning parameters and to make the remaining ones more intuitive.
-We found empirically that the $\widehat{R}$ criterion outperformed the SASA+ criterion, so we describe the former here and the latter in \cref{sec:SASA}.
+We investigate two approaches to detecting stationarity: the SASA+ algorithm of \citet{Zhang:2020:SALSA} and the $\widehat{R}$-based criterion from \citet{Dhaka:2020}.
+We make several adjustments to both approaches to reduce the number of tuning parameters and to make the remaining ones more intuitive.
+In our empirical findings, we have observed that the $\widehat{R}$ criterion outperforms the SASA+ criterion.
+Therefore, we describe the former here and the latter in \cref{sec:SASA}.